TheMj0ln1r/themj0ln1r.github.io/content/cv.md

 - Completed Secureum bootcamp and Ethereum development bootcamp by Alchemy

-- Solved 120+ penetration testing labs and ranked in Top 1% on TryHackMe leaderboard
+- Completed a 180 days of hacking streak, solved 130+ penetration testing labs and ranked in Top 1% on [TryHackMe](https://tryhackme.com/p/Mj0ln1r) leaderboard

-- Completed 100+ labs on x86 assembly, HTTP requests, and program misuse at PWN.College
+- Completed 100+ labs on x86 assembly, HTTP requests, and program misuse at [PWN.College](https://pwn.college/)

 ## Domains of Interest